telliott99/MySwift/chapter1.rst

 Strings
 *******

-I don't have much to put here at the moment.
-This is a good thing to remember:
+I don't have much to put here at the moment, but this is a good thing to remember:

     Swift’s String type is bridged seamlessly to Foundation’s NSString class.
 If you are working with the Foundation framework in Cocoa or Cocoa Touch, the entire NSString API is available to call on any String value you create, in addition to the String features described in this chapter.
 You can also use a String value with any API that requires an NSString instance.

-Also, this helped me to finally figure out some things that confused me.
-Without being explicit about the problems, the answer is that NSString methods are available to String variables, *but only if* we've done ``import Foundation``.
+This helped me to finally figure out some things that had been confusing.
+Without being explicit about the problems, the answer is that NSString methods are available to String variables, but *only if* we've done ``import Foundation``.

 .. sourcecode:: bash